Solskjaer gives update on Ighalo's Manchester United future | Goal.com

 Ighalo signed for United on the final day of the January transfer window on a loan deal until the end of the May, when the current season should have finished.
 However, the postponement of all fixtures due to Covid-19 means the Nigerian has only played eight times and as it stands is set to leave the club at the end of the week.

-United would like to extend his loan stay, as new Premier League rules permit them to, but his parent club Shanghai Shenhua are keen to have him back for the start of the Chinese Super League season.
+United would like to extend his loan stay, as new Premier League rules permit, but his parent club Shanghai Shenhua are keen to have him back for the start of the Chinese Super League season.

 Solskjaer has confirmed the two clubs are still in talks but they have yet to reach a resolution and the end of his deal is getting closer.